-But, at the bottom of the picture it says “data on file.”
-That means the company has the results in their files.
-It might also mean the evidence that one is better than another has not yet been published in a peer reviewed medical journal.
+But, at the bottom of the picture, it says “data on file.”
+That probably means the company has the results in their files.
+It might also mean the evidence that one is better than another has not yet been published in a peer-reviewed medical journal.

-If the data of the head-to-head comparison between Litraminie and Clavitanol becomes published, I'll update this portion of the review.
+If the data of the head-to-head comparison between Litraminie and Clavitanol become published, I'll update this portion of the review.

 Does Clavitanol Block Fat?

-XLS Medical Max Strength is said to block carbs, sugar AND fat.
+XLS Medical Max Strength is said to block carbs, sugar, AND fat.
 But, I see no good evidence that Clavitanol blocks fat.
 The research study summarized above on Clavitanol does not mention it blocking fat from people.
-From what I can tell, Clavitanol only appears to block carbs (sugar too because carbs are basically sugar molecules).
+Clavitanol only appears to block carbs (sugar too because carbs are basically sugar molecules).

 By blocking carbs (and sugar), the supplement helps people reduce calorie intake, especially when combined with eating fewer calories and some exercise.